-They may be given by a syringe driver which delivers a drug via a tube with a small needle under the skin.
+They may be given under the skin by a syringe driver which delivers a drug via a tube with a small needle under the skin.
 If you are caring at home, then a nurse will come to your home to change the syringe each day.